EFWob/RetroRadio/README.md

 This project extends the capabilities of the ESP32-Radio, so you will need to familiarise with this project first.

+The current state is WorkInProgress.
+This README is up to date, but the source code documentation is not.
+Some refactoring is needed, and also some rework.
+The plan is however, to keep the functionality described here as is.
+I also try to commit only working versions to the master branch.

 The project called Retroradio, because the basic idea was to use an existing "retro radio" as amplifier and front-end for the ESP32-radio.